timtimtim3/GERL_EB-NeRD/README.md

 ## Running

-You can call `python GERL/src/scripts/build.py` to pre-process the data, build the vocabs, indices, embedding matrices, one-hop and two-fop neighbors, and the train and validation examples all at once.
+You can call `python GERL/src/scripts/build.py` to pre-process the data, build the vocabs, indices, embedding matrices, one-hop and two-hop neighbors, and the train and validation examples all at once.
 This script calls all the necessary `scripts` in the scripts folder.

 You can also run the scripts individually with additional arguments.
 For example, you might want to build the neighbors (`build_neighbors.py`) with user and news one-hops sorted by read-time and two-hops ranked by commonly clicked articles (as done in the original paper, but not in the un-official codebase) by setting the `sort_one_hop_by_read_time` and `rank_two_hop_by_common_clicks` to True, respectively.

 After this, you can call `train.py` to train a model.

+## Hydra

+In `GERL/src/conf` there are folders and yaml files for the configuration of the train and test runs.
+Here is an overview of the arguments we added or regularly used:

+training.use_doc_embeddings: Set to True if you want to use EB-NeRD document embeddings instead of word embeddings. training.use_img_embeddings: Set to True if you want to use EB-NeRD image embeddings (keep training.use_doc_embeddings to False, this is still a work-in-progress).

+model.name: Set to word_emb, word2vec, facebook_roberta, or google_bert_multilingual.

+dataset.sort_one_hop_by_read_time: Set to True if you sorted one-hops by read time and want to use those neighbor files. dataset.rank_two_hop_by_common_clicks: Set to True if you ranked user two-hops using common clicks and want to use those neighbor files. dataset.size: Pick "ebnerd_demo", "ebnerd_small", or "ebnerd_large". dataset.doc_emb_kind: Set to word_emb, word2vec, facebook_roberta, or google_bert_multilingual. dataset.name: Set to "examples", "examples_rt", "examples_ranked", or "examples_rt_ranked".
+We use "examples" (regular neighbors) and "examples_rt_ranked" (sorted by readtime and ranked by common clicks). dataset.valid_name: Pick "eval_examples_subsample.tsv" if you created a validation subsample with `build_eval_examples.py` (see section "What we added") otherwise use default ("eval_examples.tsv").

+### Example train runs:

+*Regular neighbors with word embeddings:* python -u GERL/src/train.py model.name="word_emb" training.epochs=10 dataset.size="ebnerd_small" training.use_doc_embeddings=False

+*Regular neighbors with document embeddings*: python -u GERL/src/train.py model.name="facebook_roberta" training.epochs=10 dataset.size="ebnerd_small" training.use_doc_embeddings=True dataset.valid_name="eval_examples_subsample.tsv"

+*Sorted and ranked neighbors with word embeddings:* python -u GERL/src/train.py dataset.name="examples_rt_ranked" model.name="word_emb" training.epochs=10 dataset.size="ebnerd_small" training.use_doc_embeddings=False dataset.valid_name="eval_examples_subsample.tsv" dataset.sort_one_hop_by_read_time=True dataset.rank_two_hop_by_common_clicks=True

+*Image embeddings (work-in-progress):*
+python -u GERL/src/train.py dataset.name="examples" model.name="word_emb" training.epochs=10 dataset.size="ebnerd_small" training.use_doc_embeddings=False dataset.valid_name="eval_examples_subsample.tsv" training.use_img_embeddings=True
+python -u GERL/src/train.py dataset.name="examples_rt_ranked" model.name="word_emb" training.epochs=10 dataset.size="ebnerd_small" training.use_doc_embeddings=False dataset.valid_name="eval_examples_subsample.tsv" dataset.sort_one_hop_by_read_time=True dataset.rank_two_hop_by_common_clicks=True training.use_img_embeddings=True

+### Example test runs:

 ## What we added